bennybp/ToBeNamedLater-design/PROP-0008-Molecule.md

 }
 /**
 *@Opt all
-*@note a class for storing all the data
+*@note a class for storing all the data contigiously */ class Storage{
-*/
-class Storage{
 vector Carts;